Tuesday, May 12, 2026

 As you can see for yourself, I used the legendary "Live at Leeds" by The Who as a pattern for the cover of this compilation of live recordings of the Prisoners from a time when they and I were very young.
 Their sound brings more to mind, though, the Rolling Stones of the "Got Live If You Want It" era, if the latter had had a Hammond in their line-up and Steve Winwood on keys shortly before he left to join Traffic.

 So, the idea behind this concept was simple, yet it has not been officially implemented until now.
 Every legitimate released live recording of them had to be collected, whether from the relatively rare split LP with the Milkshakes or the stray tracks included as bonus material on the CD reissues of the ever-top Big Beat/Ace label.
-The end result was a set of 18 songs, none of which had been used twice and a time period that it seems to be their absolute peak:1983–1988 (most probably, in some cases I wasn't sure about the date of recording).
+The end result was a set of 18 songs, none of which had been used twice (except one, OK) and a time period that it seems to be their absolute peak: 1983–1988 (most probably, in some cases I wasn't sure about the date of recording).
 I made this to try and deceive myself since I never had the chance to see them live.

 I chose the order of the tracks purely chronologically, and I listened to it several times before posting it (as usually).
 I always try to consider every possible detail, such as sound matching and flow, as if it were an official release (I have quite a few issues with OCD, I am aware of that).
 You know what?
 I really enjoyed it and I hope you did too!
 Here's just another labour of love from this blog to some of the heroes of its youth.